Cravath Publishes Winter 2026 Issue of Alumni Journal

 Mr. Dorsey is a frequent speaker and author on a range of finance topics.
 He has authored the U.S. Law & Practice chapter of the Chambers Venture Capital Guide and served as Contributing Editor of multiple editions of the Chambers Acquisition Finance Guide.
 In addition, Mr. Dorsey authored the “Special Considerations for Non-EU Issuers” chapter in the Third Edition of European Securities Law and co‑authored an article entitled “SPAC Transactions in the United States” in The Legal 500’s “Mergers & Acquisitions Country Comparative Guide.”
 He has spoken at events such as the International Bar Association’s “From Start‑Up to IPO,” “Global Entrepreneurship” and “Silicon Hills – the Tech Epicentre of Texas: from Start-Up to Exit” conferences, the Practising Law Institute’s “Institute on Securities Regulation,” TechGC’s First-Time GC Summit and Cornell Tech’s Board of Directors Forum.

-Mr. Dorsey is a member of the International Bar Association and serves as the Entrepreneurship Conference Know‑How Officer of the Closely Held Companies Committee.
+Mr. Dorsey is a member of the International Bar Association and serves as the Conference Programme Coordinator of the Closely Held Companies Committee.

 Mr. Dorsey was born in Canton, Ohio.
 He received a B.S. and M.Acc. summa cum laude from Case Western Reserve University in 2006 and a J.D. summa cum laude from Cornell Law School in 2009, where he was a Notes Editor of the Law Review and was elected to the Order of the Coif.